5 minutes

 ) items_agg ON (TRUE)

 row.
-This allow us to refer to the parent columns (invoices.id
+This allow us to refer to the parent columns (invoices.id).
+It is

 analogous to the following JavaScript snippet: